Project Management Jobs

 - If you have work experience in retail – you have unique insight into what would make commercial projects succeed.

 There is plenty of work in project management.
-However, you might struggle to find a position that suits your level of experience and training (with a salary that you want).
+However, you might struggle to find a position that suits your level of experience and training (and that comes with a salary that you want).

 The only drawback is that entry-level jobs are usually not very high-paying.
 But these kinds of positions reward you with invaluable experience that will allow you to one day find that perfect job.